verbsnapped, snap·ping, snaps

 - To utter abruptly or sharply: The sergeant snapped out a command.

-- To cause to move abruptly and smartly: “His head was snapped back by a sudden scream from the bed” ( James Michener ).
+- To cause to move suddenly: “His head was snapped back by a sudden scream from the bed” ( James Michener )

 - A sudden sharp cracking sound or the action producing such a sound.